SystemsApproach/sdn/trellis.rst

 Network.
 Similarly, ``bng.p4`` (not shown) implements PPPoE termination, which is used by some Passive Optical Networks deployments to connect the SD-Fabric fabric to home routers.
-Finally, it is worth nothing that the code fragment illustrates the basic structure of ``fabric.p4``\'s core functionality, which first applies the *filtering objective* (``filtering.apply``), then applies the *forwarding objective* (``forwarding.apply`` and ``acl.apply``), and
+Finally, it is worth noting that the code fragment illustrates the basic structure of ``fabric.p4``\'s core functionality, which first applies the *filtering objective* (``filtering.apply``), then applies the *forwarding objective* (``forwarding.apply`` and ``acl.apply``), and